EE3901/EE5901 Sensor Technologies

 Data analysis

-The amplifiers have an excitation frequency of f=125f=125 kHz.
+The amplifiers have an excitation frequency of kHz.
 Look up material properties for your choice of conductor and calculate the skin depth.
 How does this relate to the conductive pieces you were using?

 Plot your measurements (i.e. voltage vs distance from conductor) and comment on the functional form.